If you're pregnant but not sure you want to continue with the pregnancy, find out about your options and where to go for help.

-You can find details of GPs and pharmacies from NHS Choices in England, NHS Direct in Wales, NHS 24 in Scotland and your local health and social care trust in Northern Ireland See How to get help with your sexual health.
+You can find details of GPs and pharmacies from the NHS website in England, NHS Direct in Wales, NHS 24 in Scotland and your local health and social care trust in Northern Ireland See How to get help with your sexual health.

 Extra help after the birth